Microsoft FabricUpdated March 2026

 Fabric Real-Time Intelligence: The Complete Enterprise Guide for 2026

 Everything you need to know about Real-Time Intelligence in Microsoft Fabric — Eventstream, KQL Database, Real-Time Dashboards, and Data Activator — consolidated into one definitive guide.
+Includes our proprietary Real-Time Operations Intelligence Blueprint for IoT and manufacturing environments.
 No more hunting across scattered Microsoft docs and blog fragments.

 EO